 Collaborative-Based

 This technique implemented in variety of commercial systems, where the recommendations are based on “mutual taste” as represented by previous ratings of users to items, with the assumption that users who agreed in the past on item ratings are likely to agree again in the future, in some case the ratings is binary (like/dislike) like Pandora or real-valued indicating degree of preference like movie rating in IMDB.
-Some of the most important systems using this technique are GroupLens/NetPerceptions [Resnick et al. 1994], Ringo/Firefly [Shardanand & Maes,1995], Tapestry [Goldberg et al. 1992] and Recommender [Hill et al. 1995].
+Some of the most important systems using this technique are GroupLens/NetPerceptions [Resnick et al. 1994], Ringo/Firefly [Shardanand & Maes 1995], Tapestry [Goldberg et al. 1992] and Recommender [Hill et al. 1995].
 These systems can be memory-based, some use users to compare against each other use direct approach or other measure.
 Other system use model-based which a model is derived from the historical rating data to make predictions [Breese et al. 1998].
 Model-based recommenders have used a variety of learning techniques including neural networks [Jennings & Higuchi, 1993], latent semantic indexing [Foltz, 1990], and Bayesian networks [Condliff, et al. 1999].

 The collaborative technique is completely independent of any machine-readable representation of the objects being recommended, and works well for complex objects such as music and movies where variations in taste are responsible for much of the variation in preferences.
 Schafer et al. [1999] call this “people-to-people correlation.